 In the event that a party intending to purchase 20% or more of the Company's shares emerges, procedures necessary to effect the purpose shown in A), above, are instituted in the Shareholder Rights Plan, including the request of information from the purchasing party, etc. in advance of such a purchase.
-If the procedures of this plan are initiated, the purchasing party may not execute the purchase until such time as a resolution to the effect that a gratis issue of share warrants will not be performed has been adopted by the Company's Board of Directors or at a general meeting of shareholders.
+If the procedures of the Shareholder Rights Plan are initiated, the purchasing party may not execute the purchase until such time as a resolution to the effect that a gratis issue of share warrants shall not be performed has been adopted by the Company's Board of Directors.
 (Please refer to 2) Procedures for Warrants Issue, below.)